 Mr. Jackson died long before he became a patient I was personally responsible for, said UCLA Medical Center emergency room doctor Richelle Cooper.

 Nevertheless, lengthy attempts were made to revive Jackson before he was formally pronounced dead.

 Cardiologist Thao Nguyen said Murray pleaded with staff not to give up.
 He sounded desperate and he looked devastated, Nguyen testified.

-Murray told doctors that he had given Jackson only the sedative lorazepam.
+Murray told the doctors that he had given Jackson only the sedative lorazepam.

 Two days after Jackson's death, Murray admitted to police that he gave the singer 25 milligrams of propofol as a sleep aid on the day he died.
-Prosecutors have said Murray gave Jackson that propofol at about 10:45 a.m., based on his statements to police.
+Prosecutors have said Murray gave Jackson that propofol at about 10:45 a.m.

 Murray's defense attorney, J. Michael Flanagan, asked Cooper how long a patient who received the relatively small dose of 25 mg of propofol would remain sedated.

 If it did achieve sedation, I would expect if he didn't have any medical problems, within seven to 10 minutes it would probably be worn off, https://spreadsheets.google.com/ccc?key=0AlMZviTNkVWydE1WVmtDelRjdE1VcUtHRkxEbXRUMnc&hl=en&pli=1#gid=0Cooper said.

 Prosecutors are seeking to prove that Murray acted irresponsibly by administering propofol, and failed to monitor him properly.